 general characteristics of a fertile soil

 one of the best characteristics of a fertile soil is Good water holding capacity

 4. Good granular (Spheroidal)

-5. Easily tilled (good workability)
+5. for any soil to termed fertile it must be Easily tilled (good workability)

 6. Essential elements available in required forms and amount.

 Sometimes, a soil may not be able to produce good crops even if it is fertile.
 This is because of the inability of the soil to make nutrients available to the crops in the right amount.
 This can happen because of several factors such as: